arcxp/audience-insights-example-bookmarks-recipe/README.md

 For more information on how to manage bundles refer to this documentation https://docs.arcxp.com/en/products/pagebuilder/pagebuilder-editor/developer-tools-overview/deployer-overview/managing-your-bundles.html

-Check <Link blank href={`https://dev.arcxp.com/subscriptions/identity/configure/arc-xp-identity-themes-blocks-configuration-customization-deep-dive/`} text="How-to: ArcXP Identity Themes Blocks Configuration & Customization Deep Dive" /> for additional information on how to use the custom blocks.
+Check `https://dev.arcxp.com/subscriptions/identity/configure/arc-xp-identity-themes-blocks-configuration-customization-deep-dive/` for additional information on how to use the custom blocks.